QuDPy: A Python-Based Tool For Computing Ultrafast Non-linear Optical Responses: Theoretical background and description of the algorithm

 Our approach allows one to easily compute the quantum dynamics associated with an arbitrary Hamiltonian using QuTip (v4) quantum optics package.~\cite{QuTip2} The QuTip package is robust, easy to use, and has developed a sizable user group spanning multiple areas of atomic and molecular physics.
-We also incorporate a symbolic approach for determining the irreducible double-sided Feynman diagrams which provides a straight-forward way to compute the 2d responses in the time-domain.
-We also leverage off the efficient Fast-Fourier Transform (FFT) capabilities in Numpy.
+We also incorporate a symbolic approach for determining the irreducible/non-vanishing double-sided Feynman diagrams ~\cite{UFSS1}, which provides a straight-forward way to compute the 2D responses in the time-domain.
+Additionally, our method leverages the efficient Fast-Fourier Transform (FFT) capabilities in Numpy for efficient conversions to frequency domain.
 Lastly, we note that our approach is not limited to 3rd order non-linear responses.
 In principle, one can use our approach to simulate arbitrary order experiments with arbitrarily complicated system/bath Hamiltonians, limited only by the computational resources (and time) available to the user.

-The disadvantage of our current implementation is that we assume that the interaction with the external laser field is purely impulsive, acting at a single instant in time.
-This is not an extreme limitation since the experimental setups we are most interested in studying achieve this limit using temporally narrow pulses that span the entire spectral frequency range of the system.
-Furthermore, it is fairly straight-forward to implement finite-sized pulses within our approach and we reserve this for a future release of our method.
+The disadvantage of our current implementation is that it assumes the interaction with the external laser field is purely impulsive, acting only at a single instant in time.
+However, this is not an extreme limitation since the experimental setups we are most interested in studying, achieve this limit using temporally narrow pulses that span the entire spectral frequency range of the system.
+Additionally, the pulse overlap is often an experimentally undesirable situation that results in coherence spikes and inclusion of additional diagrams in the signal of interest, a situation most experiments tend to avoid. \cite{UFSS1,coherenceSpike} Finally, it is fairly straight-forward to implement finite-sized pulses within our approach and we reserve this for a future release of our method.